HumanCellAtlas/dcp-community/charters/DataBrowser/charter.md

 ### Community engagement
 * Provide triage of feature requests from the community and integration of such requests into the Data Browser roadmap.
-* Outreach and engagement of the community on use/usability of the APIs.
+* Outreach to, and engagement of, the DCP community on the usability of the APIs and the UI.

 ## Out-of-scope
 * Implementation of other language bindings for the APIs.